LeoDev0/login-system-todoapp/README.md

 # PHP todo app with user authentication

-A simple database todo app connecting to MySQL using PHP
+A database todo app connecting to MySQL using PHP

 <h2>Lessons Learned</h2>
 <ul>